-Hall County prosecutors charged Keean Flores, 14, with attempted murder, first degree assault and use of a deadly weapon to commit a felony.
+Keean Flores, 14, is charged in Hall County with attempted murder, first degree assault and use of a weapon to commit a felony.

-Court records indicate the incident happened September 26, the same day Flores turned 14.
-According to Grand Island police, the two boys were in a mutual consent fight, when Flores pulled a knife and stabbed the victim in the chest.
+Court records indicate Flores was connected to an incident that happened September 26, 2019, the day Flores turned 14.
+Grand Island Police said two boys were in a mutual consent fight, when Flores pulled a knife and stabbed the victim in the chest.
 A judge has sealed court records which may have described in more detail what happened.
 The victim's name is also sealed.

 Each charge against Flores is a class two felony which carries a max penalty of 50 years in prison for a conviction.